 Neurofeedback is a great way to work with your brain in a different kind of way.
-It involves a feedback process between your brain and sophisticated technology which helps you make meaningful change.
+It involves a feedback process between your brain and sophisticated technology that helps you make meaningful change.
 Your brain emits a readable signal -> the neurofeedback equipment reads it and processes it -> the system gives you feedback so that you can make a useful internal shift.
 The neurofeedback process then continues as long as you are hooked into it.

 With my Infrared Hemoencephalography (HEG) Neurofeedback system, it works like this: